 Bungle Bungle Range

-Known the world over for its unique geological formations, Bungle Bungle Range is an ancient oasis located within Purnululu National Park.
+Known the world over for its unique geological formations, the Bungle Bungle Range is an ancient oasis located within Purnululu National Park.
 This place is famous for its distinctive beehive-shaped towers, which are formed from prehistoric seabeds and also feature an even older meteorite impact crater.
-The traditional owners of the Bungle Bungle region are the Karjaganujaru peoples, who help to manage the park together with the Department of Environment and Conservation.
+Take a 2km return walk through the Purnululu National Park to see Cathedral Gorge, a beautiful red rock formation that creates a natural amphitheatre within the Bungle Bungles The traditional owners of the Bungle Bungles region are the Karjaganujaru peoples, who help to manage the park together with the Department of Environment and Conservation.

 If you're looking for pure white sand and bright blue ocean water, Cable Beach is the place to come.
 This 22 km section of coastline attracts people from around the world, who come for its pristine beaches, endless sand dunes, and stunning ochre red cliffs.
 This part of the Kimberley is a favourite with visiting families, many of whom enjoy a camel ride along the beach when they're not relaxing at the many resorts and caravan parks situated in and around the neighbouring town of Broome.